 Sutherland said about 80 percent of West Virginia is rural, and seniors whose income or assets disqualified them for Medicaid services were unable to afford the level of assistance they needed or there were no programs available where they lived.
 In 2007, the West Virginia Legislature approved state funding that fully covers the costs of Lighthouse and FAIR.
 Each of the state’s 55 counties has a registered nurse who develops care plans for patients.
 Counties are responsible for caregiver training and supervision.
 Lighthouse recipients pay for services on a sliding fee schedule, and their contributions go back into the program.

 Integration is key

-The RUPRI report, Rethinking Rural Human Service Delivery in Challenging Times: The Case for Service Integration, found that there is “an unprecedented need” for increased human service and safety net programs.
+The RUPRI report, Rethinking Rural Human Service Delivery in Challenging Times: The Case for Service Integration (no longer available online), found that there is “an unprecedented need” for increased human service and safety net programs.
 “For decades, rural communities have found themselves at an unfair competitive disadvantage, as population-based, formula-driven funding allocations and urban-oriented program delivery designs became the norm in federal and state programs,” the report authors state.
 “Federal funding formulas that allocate money based on county population formulas are more likely to exclude less-densely populated rural counties from a limited pot of funding.”

 The RUPRI report also notes that rural areas must contend with higher costs of service delivery and scarcity of service providers that are quite different from cities with high population concentrations.
 The report authors recommend moving toward place-based approaches to integrate human services programs that cross geopolitical jurisdictions, share resources and staff, and create new entities to provide fiscal and operational program management.